-The College of Arts and Sciences, through the generosity of numerous alumni who were members of the AEII fraternity, has established a fund to provide critical financial support for students who, but for a relatively small yet unattainable financial need, almost make it to graduation only to have to withdraw before they complete their studies.
+The College of Arts and Sciences, through the generosity of several donors, has established a fund to provide critical financial support for students who are near graduation, but due to an unexpected financial crisis, may be unable to graduate.

 - Preference based on class rank is given to those students who have no more than three semesters remaining until they are able to graduate.

 - Students who require critical financial support in order to earn their degree are encouraged to apply for funding.

 - The Fund is administered by the College of Arts and Sciences Undergraduate Education Awards Committee.
 The committee works in close collaboration with the Office of Financial Aid to confirm need and coordinate the overall financial aid for the recipients.
 Preference is given to applications who have completed a higher number of academic credit hours to prevent complications with financial aid.

 - Recipients are required to meet with their academic counselors to ensure that their academic requirements are met.

 - Recipients must account for the disposition of the funds and provide a timely report on how the funds assisted them in insuring graduation or accomplishing other academic achievement.
 In addition, the recipients are required to meet with the Associate Dean for Undergraduate Education to keep her/him apprised of their progress throughout their funding period.

 Application for assistance is confidential and submitted to the College of Arts and Sciences Dean’s Office.
 University faculty and staff are encouraged to recommend students who they believe would qualify.